SM-SHIFAT/HotelService_SOAP_java/README.md

 - **login**: Authenticates a user with the provided credentials.
 - **signup**: Registers a new user with the provided information.

-### Access
-All operations in the User Service can be accessed directly.

 ## 2. Room Service
 The Room Service manages room-related operations.